pranab101/CSCI4490-Software-Engineering/README.md

 Oliver Arce

 Follow this order for proper launch:
+1. run: xampp mySQL
+2. In CMD login into xampp
+   a.user=student
+   b.password=hello
+   c.SOURCE guweeohSQL
-1. run: GuWeeOhServer.bat
+3. run: GuWeeOhServer.bat
-2. run: GuWeeOhClient.bat
+4. run: GuWeeOhClient.bat
    a. enter the IP address of the machine that GuWeeOhServer.bat is running on
    b. repeat for client 2

-4. Login/Create account
+5. Login/Create account